 My current research falls under several related topics, which I describe below (on the left).
 On the right, you can find a glossary of terms involved in my research, just in case you have not spent the better part of your life neck-deep in extragalactic astronomy (ie. Mom, Dad, this part's for you).

 Hyperluminous QSOs (HLQSOs) are extremely bright and exceedingly rare; these objects are brighter than 10^14 solar luminosities, and there are likely only a few dozen of them in the observable universe.

 By studying the spatial and velocity distribution of galaxies near the HLQSOs, we were able to determine that the HLQSOs sit in dark-matter halos of similar masses to those hosting lower-luminosity AGN and typical star-forming galaxies at these redshifts.
-In addition, we found that the HLQSOs are associated with high local densities of galaxies, which suggests that recent galaxy mergers are more important than halo mass in producing efficient (ie. hyperluminous) black-hole accretion.
+In addition, we found that the HLQSOs are associated with high local densities of galaxies, which suggests that recent galaxy mergers are more important than halo mass in producing efficient (ie. hyperluminous) black-hole accretion. (see paper)

 The IGM Near HLQSOs

 HLQSOs produce intense ionizing fields that can exceed the UVB by factors of ~1000x over scales of an Mpc or more.
 This makes the fields around HLQSOs excellent places to look for fluorescent emission, where ionizing photons are reprocessed by dense Hydrogen gas and reemitted as Lya photons.
 Using narrow-band filters tuned to the Lya line at the redshift of the HLQSOs, we have identified ~1000 Lyman-alpha emitters (LAEs) that may be exhibiting fluorescent emission, and we have obtained ~400 spectra of the Lya lines.